 By Lindsay Chandler, PCOS Food Advocate

-Zinc is a core supplement offered in our 5-Element PCOS System, as it powerfully boosts immunity and is a HUGE player in balanced hormone production.
+Zinc is a core nutrient in the 5-Element PCOS System, because it powerfully boosts immunity and is a HUGE player in balanced hormone production.

 Zinc exists naturally in the body as a critical trace element required by every cell to function properly.